Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 Note, that classes, which construct geometric transformations do not return a status, and therefore do not inherit from *Root*.

-@subsubsection occt_modat_1_2_1 Non-persistent entities
+@subsubsection occt_modat_1_2_1 Simple geometric entities

-The following algorithms used to build entities from non-persistent *gp* entities are provided by *gce* package.
+The following algorithms used to build entities from *gp* package are provided by *gce* package.
 - 2D line parallel to another at a distance,
 - 2D line parallel to another passing through a point,
 - 2D circle passing through two points,